In Alaska, all evictions follow the same process:

 If filing an eviction suit through the e-Filing Portal, the landlord will still need to serve a copy of the above documents on each tenant.
 In most counties, filing fees generally cost around $150.

-Once the process server or sheriff has served the tenant, the tenant must answer the complaint.
+Once the process server or sheriff has served the tenant, the tenant may choose to answer and contest the complaint.
 A response must be in writing and filed with the clerk of court within 20 days.

 A valid legal defense may include the following situations:

-- The landlord failed to properly maintain the rental unit as required by state and federal law; or
+- The landlord failed to properly maintain the rental unit as required by state and federal law

 - The notice or complaint contained substantial errors, such as omitting the effective date of eviction.